 The Official DIY Film Festival Site.
-Now in its Fourteenth year.
+Now in its Fifteenth year.
 Celebrating the best in do it yourself filmmaking.

 Slamdance Festival Announces Slate

 This just in from Slamdance, the sister fest at Sundance.
 These films are more DIY than Sundance, and Adam Rifkin and Penn Jillette's crowdfunded "Director's Cut" opens the festival.
 As you can see from the titles, always good to get one or two actors in the film that are easy to promote, or can help with it - as actors don't like to sit at home and twiddle their thumbs while their friends hit the slopes in Park City.
 Queen Mimi is screening as well, a Santa Monica film about a local homeless woman - made by a barrista with a big heart, it's an excellent film if you get a chance to see it.

 Slamdance Unveils Special Screenings, Beyond, Shorts Programs (Exclusive)

 Festival to open with Adam Rifkin and Penn Jillette‘s “Director’s Cut” starring Missi Pyle and Harry Hamlin

 Slamdance has announced its Special Screenings, Beyond, and Shorts programs for their 22nd Film Festival.
 The programs present bold DIY films by a variety of filmmakers from all over the world and include 23 World, 13 North American, and 13 U.S. Premieres.

 This year, several Slamdance Alumni return with feature presentations in the Beyond program, including Axel Ranisch’s “Alky Alky” and Daniel Martinico’s “Excursions.”